DLu/robonaut_web_apps/README.md

     roslaunch robonaut_web_apps pc.launch bag:=/path/to/pointcloud.bag topic:=/camera/depth_registered/points frame:=/camera_rgb_optical_frame

 where `topic` is the topic of the PointClou2 data and `frame` is the root frame of the data you'd like to display.
 Navigate in a browser to `URL_OF_HOST/pc.html`.

+### Acknowledgments
+This work was supported in part by NASA grant NNX13AN07A.